Double descent: When do neural quantum states generalize?: Results

-\paragraph{Number of training configurations}\textemdash{} We extend the above analysis for NQS trained on smaller subsets of the Hilbert space, specifically $\mathcal{D}_{\rm Train}$ sets containing the top $50 \%$ and $25 \%$ of configurations with the largest amplitudes (see End Matter, \cref{fig:DD_lessData}).
-Interestingly, we find that the first minimum in the test loss within the underparameterized regime occurs when the number of network parameters is approximately equal to the number of training configurations.
-This observation is also consistent with experiments performed using datasets drawn by sampling with replacement, which better mimic the data used during variational NQS optimization.
-In this case, the minimum appears when the number of parameters matches the number of \textit{unique} training configurations (see End Matter, \cref{fig:DD_mc}).
-Our observations suggest that the interplay between the network size and the number of (unique) training samples should be considered when choosing an NQS architecture and training protocol.
+We extend the above analysis for NQS trained on smaller subsets of the Hilbert space, specifically $\mathcal{D}_{\rm Train}^{\mathrm{top}\,50\%}$ and $\mathcal{D}_{\rm Train}^{\mathrm{top}\,25\%}$, which contain the top $50 \%$ and $25 \%$ of configurations with the largest amplitudes, respectively (see \cref{app:less_data}).
+Interestingly, we find that the first minimum in the test loss, which lies within the underparameterized regime, occurs when the number of network parameters is approximately equal to the number of training configurations.
+This observation is also consistent with experiments where we trained our NQS using $\mathcal{D}_{\rm Train}^{\mathrm{IS}\,75\%}$, datasets created by importance sampling from the Born distribution corresponding to the true ground state wavefunction, and which better mimic the data used during variational NQS optimization.
+In this case, the minimum appears when the number of parameters matches the number of \textit{unique} training configurations (see \cref{app:IS_data}).
+Our observations indicate an interplay between the network size and the number of (unique) training samples in our supervised learning setup.
+This interplay may persist and should be explored further in the more realistic variational NQS setting.